ValentinJourne/weatheRcues/README.md

 And for the main study reference as:

 > Journé Valentin, Emily G. Simmonds, Maciej Barczyk, Michał Bogdziewicz
-> (2025) What is the best method to identify weather cues in forest tree
+> (2025) Comparing statistical methods for detecting climatic drivers of
-> reproduction?
+> mast seeding

 ## Contributing

-This code is mostly based on previous code, studies, etc (see Journé et al, in prep for more details).
+This code is mostly based on previous code and studies done on European beech tree (see Journé et al, in prep for more details).
 Feel free to adapt and modify the code for your own analyses and testing.
 If you have any questions, suggestions, or have any issues with the code and analysis, please do not hesitate to contact us.

 ## Acknowledgments